10 Signs Your Current Website Is Outdated and Needs to be Redesigned

 There are a few things you can do to make your website less content-heavy and easier to understand:

-• Focus on a few key content pieces that pull more weight rather than a lot of lengthy text to "convince" users.
+• Quality over quantity.
+Focus on creating and refining a few key pieces of content instead of a lot of lengthy text to “convince” users.

 3) Lack of Clear Calls to Action